-100% of Year 5 students performed at or above the National minimum in Reading, Writing, Grammar & Punctuation and Numeracy; with 98% of Year 5 students achieving this level in Spelling.
+100% of Year 5 students performed at or above the National minimum in Reading, Writing, Spelling, Grammar and Punctuation and Numeracy.
 These scores are significantly and consistently higher than the State and National average - particularly notable is how much higher than these averages for both State and National levels are our scores for students in Bands 7 and 8.
 Spelling was the area of English where our Year 5 students achieved the lowest results.
-In overall Literacy achievement, over 60% of students are achieving scores in Bands 7 and 8.
 85 % of our Year 5 students achieved in the top three Bands in Numeracy.
-We will continue to focus on our Literacy skills in 2012.
+We will continue to focus on our Numeracy skills in 2012.